Skip to main content

 Read Article

-Construction crew silhouetted on the crest of an unfinished low-carbon RCC dam at sunset, the lighter-shade roller compacted concrete reflecting high fly ash and SCM replacement rates that reduce cement content and CO2 emissions in hydroelectric dam construction
+Construction crew silhouetted on the crest of an unfinished low-carbon RCC dam at sunset, the pale roller-compacted concrete reflecting high fly ash and SCM replacement that cuts cement content and CO2 in hydroelectric dam construction

 Technical Brief